vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - VMware NSX-T Data Center Networking
 - vSphere Networking (VDS)

-**Note:** The scope of this document is limited to NSX-T Data Center Networking with NSX Advanced load balancer Enterprise Edition.
+>**Note** The scope of this document is limited to NSX-T Data Center Networking with NSX Advanced load balancer Enterprise Edition.

 ## Tanzu Kubernetes Grid on NSX-T Networking with NSX Advanced Load Balancer